-The Net Pensions Obligation, recorded in the Balance Sheet, for both the Local Government Pension Scheme (LGPS) and the Firefighters' Pension Schemes, as at 31 March 2016, is £5.6bn (31 March 2015 £6.3bn).
+The Net Pensions Obligation, recorded in the Balance Sheet, for both the Local Government Pension Scheme (LGPS) and the Firefighters' Pension Schemes, as at 31 March 2017, is £6.4bn (31 March 2016 £5.6bn).
 This is the sum of the Authority's liabilities in both schemes arising from pension benefits earned by employees, less the assets of the LGPS.
 Although this is a significant amount, it represents the future cost of pension benefits earned by employees rather than the in-year cost to the Authority.
-The chart below shows the movement in the level of liability in the Firefighter pension schemes and the Local Government Pension scheme (LGPS) over five years.
+The chart below shows the movement in the level of liability in the Firefighter pension schemes and the Local Government Pension Scheme (LGPS) over five years.

-The movement in the pension liability between years relates to a £0.7bn reduction in the long term liability for the firefighter schemes, as assessed by the Authority's actuary.
-This is due mainly to the introduction of the new 2015 scheme, which operates on a Career Average basis rather than a final salary basis.
+The movement in the pension liability between years relates to an increase of $\pm 0.8$ bn in the long term liability for the firefighter schemes, as assessed by the Authority's actuary.
+The increase relates to a re-measurement of the schemes net defined liability taking into account the rate of CPI inflation, Discount rates, Long term salary increases and the rate of revaluation for CARE pensions.

-Firefighter schemes and Support staff (LGPS) Pension obligation 2011/12 to 2015/16
+Firefighter schemes and Support staff (LGPS) Pension obligation 2012/13 to 2016/17